-So, have you been wondering how to make the amazing bracelets from Starburst wrappers?
+Have you been wondering how to make the amazing bracelets from Starburst wrappers?
 A simple folding method, plus some finishing tips, will help you make your very own Starburst bracelet.
-Using these simple instructions, you’ll soon memorize the folding pattern, and it’ll be a piece of cake! (or candy..)
+It looks like a lot of steps, but after you’ve made a few links you’ll have the folding method memorized.
 The average bracelet takes 30-36 Starburst wrappers, so save up!
-Asking friends to unwrap carefully and “donate” helps quite a bit.
-Also, to avoid candy binges and sugar highs, unwrapping all your Starbursts and saving them in a ziploc bag for later munching is helpful.
+Ask friends to unwrap carefully and “donate”, and to avoid candy binges and sugar highs, unwrap all your Starbursts and save them in a ziploc bag for later.
+You can save money by buying Starbursts in bulk from Amazon.

 Click on any of the photos for a larger view.